SangeethaKannas/questions/javascriptquestions.md

-Write a program for the following: add(4)(3)(4)
+### Javascript
-Write a fibonacci series program by limt input?
+1. Write a program for the following: add(4)(3)(4)

-Javascript:
+2. Write a fibonacci series program by limt input?

-What are JavaScript Data Types?
+3. What are JavaScript Data Types?
-What are all the methods in array & object?
+4. What are all the methods in array & object?
-What is the use of isNaN function?
+5. What is the use of isNaN function?
-What is negative infinity?
+6. What is negative infinity?

-Function
+#### Function
 What is ‘this’ keyword in JavaScript?
 	console.log(this); - window
 function() {